PostHog/posthog.com/contents/tutorials/customer-facing-analytics.md

 Next, we need to set up the API requests to get the data from PostHog for our customer-facing insights.
 To do this, we will use the `<ph_instance_address>/api/projects/<project_id>/insights/trend` endpoint with `events`, `display`, and `properties` params, but we need to figure out these params first.

 To quickly figure out the params for our request, we can make a different request to each of the insights individually.
-To do this, get the "short ID" from the URL of each of the insights, it is an eight character value like `HmKFweHR`:
+To do this, get the "short ID" from the URL of each of the insights.
+It is an eight character value like `HmKFweHR`:

 ![Short ID](../images/tutorials/customer-facing-analytics/short-id.png)